os-observability/konflux-opentelemetry/README.md

 1. Merge the PR and wait until all builds were successful.

 ### Catalog

+The Konflux nudging is configured from the bundle component to update the [catalog.env](./catalog/catalog.env) file which contains the bundle pullspec.
+The Github actions takes it and re-generates the catalogs.
+In order to make this work the [catalog-template.yaml](./catalog/catalog-template.yaml) file must contain only a single bundle pullspec from the quay.io registry.

+#### Update catalog manually

 Once the components are released to prod, create another PR `Release - update catalog x.y` with:
 1. Update the catalog:
    ```bash